Automattic/wp-calypso/test/e2e/docs/writing_tests.md

 - **reliable**: the same element is selected with each iteration.
 - **brief**: selector is short and easy to read.

-### How

-Use the browser's built-in Web Inspector tool to find selectors.

 ## Component

-Components are smaller in scope than page objects, but fundamentally the concept is to capture attributes and actions associated with page elements that can appear across multiple pages.
+Components cover elements that persist across multiple pages.

+Encapsulating behavior of a component in an object permits code reuse, promotes object oriented thinking and separation of duties.

-On `wp-calypso`, some possible components may be:
+On `wp-calypso`, some components are:

 - left sidebar
 - master bar

-## Page Object Model
+## Page

-Page Object Model (or _POM_ for short) is a common technique used with Selenium WebDriver-based automated tests.
+Page Object Model (or _POM_ for short) is a common technique used for automated end-to-end testing.

-Similar to a `Class` in software development, the POM groups together various attributes, functions and other code related to a certain page.
-Automated e2e tests interact with the page through an instance of the POM.
+Similar to a `Class` in software development, the POM groups together attributes, functions and other code on a page.

-THe use of POM encourages the following:
+Automated end-to-end tests create instances of page objects to invoke actions on the page.

+Similar to comonents, page objects encourage:

-- **Don't Repeat Yourself (DRY)**: actions can be called from POM instead of being re-implemented each time.
+- **Don't Repeat Yourself (DRY)**: common actions can be called from the page object.
-- **maintainability**: if a page changes, update the corresponding POM.
+- **maintainability**: if a page changes, update the page object at one spot.
-- **readability**: named variables and functions are much easier to decipher than series of actions.
+- **readability**: named variables and functions are much easier to decipher than series of strings.

 Developers should add a new page object under `test/e2e/lib/pages` upon completion of a feature that adds a new page not covered by existing page objects.